schauder/schauder.github.io/_pages/ueber-jens-schauder.md

 Werbekostenerstattung verdient werden kann.

 If you feel the need to contact me, there are plenty of options in the footer of this page.
-If you feel old school or legal, you can write a letter to Jens Schauder, Schiebeweg 42, 38116 Braunschweig
+If you feel old school or legal, you can write a letter to Jens Schauder, Hopfengarten 7, 03044 Cottbus

 ### <a name="cookies"></a>Cookies